-- Is serious, and potentially a criminal offence - Could put pupils in the school at risk speak - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including sexting).
+- Is serious, and potentially a criminal offence - Could put pupils in the school at risk speak - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting (where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is a criminal offence.
+Anyone of any gender, can be a victim.) or sexually inappropriate pictures or videos (including sexting).